Punjab will support AAP in 2022 'Kejriwal vs all' assembly poll: Chadha | Politics

 Replying to another question, he said the AAP will soon announce another list of candidates for the 2022 Punjab assembly polls.

-The Aam Aadmi Party has already announced 10 party candidates and all of them are sitting MLAs.
+The Aam Aadmi Party has already announced 10 party candidates who all are AAP’s sitting MLAs.

 Replying to a question on Navjot Singh Sidhu's criticism of Kejriwal for not having even one woman in his Cabinet, Chadha asked the Punjab Congress chief to first ask Chief Minister Charanjit Singh Channi how much does he respect women.

-“Just respect the women which you know and I know as well… take account of it and then question Kejriwal Sahab,” retorted Chadha.
+“Just sit down with Channi sahab one day and ask what he has done for the respect of women which you know and I know as well… take account of it and then question Kejriwal Sahab,” retorted Chadha.

+Chadha, who is an MLA from Delhi, also asked Channi to provide Scheduled Caste (SC) families with five marla plots of land and financial assistance of Rs one crore to the families of SC employees, who lost their lives while discharging duties during the Covid pandemic.

+He said if Channi did not do so, the AAP will do it after forming government in Punjab after the 2022 assembly elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)